cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ### Motivation

-As new features get added to IBC, chains may wish the take advantage of new channel features without abandoning the accumulated state and network effect(s) of an already existing channel.
+As new features get added to IBC, chains may wish to take advantage of new channel features without abandoning the accumulated state and network effect(s) of an already existing channel.
 The upgrade protocol proposed would allow chains to renegotiate an existing channel to take advantage of new features without having to create a new channel, thus preserving all existing packet state processed on the channel.

 ### Desired Properties